CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo-cluster.md

  `mpirun --version`

 Need a minimum openmpi version 4.0.1 for CMAQ

+### Verify that Slurm is available (if slurm is not available, then you may need to try a different OS)

+`which sbatch`

 ### We will not install sofware on this demo cluster, as the t2.micro head node is too small
 Save the key pair and SubnetId from this new-hello-world.yaml to use in the yaml for the CMAQ Cluster